Was Your Seafood Caught With Slave Labor? New Database Helps Retailers Combat Abuse

 "And then you have the high prevalence of fraud, and I don't mean species fraud," says Ganzler.
 "If you're willing to enslave another human being or throw a worker overboard, are you willing to also falsify the papers that come with the fish?
 Probably.
 These are the most hidden issues in the farthest reaches of the world.
 It's super hard."

-McDonald of Seafood Watch says the data behind the new risk tool come from reliable government and media reports of known abuses, incidences of illegal, unreported and unregulated fishing, the number of days a fishing vessel is at sea, and more.
+McDonald of Seafood Watch says the data behind the new risk tool come from reliable government and media reports of known abuses; incidences of illegal, unreported and unregulated fishing; the number of days a fishing vessel is at sea; and more.
 The tool also considers other indicators, like whether there is evidence of forced labor, human trafficking and child labor in a country's other sectors — such as forestry, agriculture and aquaculture.
 That increases the likelihood that these abuses could be happening in fisheries as well, she says.

 Unlike the aquarium's Seafood Watch app, the new Seafood Slavery Risk tool will not advise retailers to purchase one species over another.
 Instead, "we say: stay, engage and create change in the industry by working with suppliers to change their practices," says McDonald.
 "With Seafood Watch, we have a lot of advice on what to purchase and what not, but it's very different with human rights abuses.
 If you boycott or avoid or stop purchasing, it drives it underground.
 Every human rights expert we talked with says you can't boycott, you have to keep it out in the sunshine.
 That's the only way to make a difference."